 A child in central Gaza receives a polio vaccine.
+By November 3, nearly 94,000 children in Gaza City received their second dose of polio.

 Increasing Humanitarian Aid Delivered to Gaza

 Increasing Humanitarian Aid Delivered to Gaza

 June 25: A backlog of over 1,500 trucks worth of aid were waiting to be collected and distributed.